THEORY OF OPERATION

 revolutionary to the medical imaging industry.

-INTRODUCTION TO THE VIRTUAL C SYSTEM & MACHINE VISION COLLIMATOR (MVC)
+INTRODUCTION TO VIRTUAL C TECHNOLGY AND MACHINE VISION COLLIMATOR (MVC)

-At its core, the Virtual C System is a mobile imaging system that acquires, processes & displays both static radiographic images & dynamic radiographic images, such as multi-rad and fluoroscopy.
-What sets the Virtual C apart from traditional imaging systems and methods utilizing a physical C- or U-arm, is that the Virtual C allows for dynamic image acquisition without the limitations of a mechanical linkage between the X-ray source and X-ray detector.
+At its core, the Virtual C System is a mobile imaging system that acquires, processes & displays both static radiographic images & dynamic radiographic images, such as multi-rad and radiographic fluoroscopy.
+What sets the Virtual C apart from traditional imaging systems and methods utilizing a physical C/U-arm, is that the Virtual C allows for dynamic image acquisition without the limitations of a mechanical linkage between the X-ray source and X-ray detector.

 -